Outsmart-OOH/ooh_open_direct/docs/v1-2/OpenDirect_OOH_1-5-1_v1-2.md

 The table below summarises the OpenDirect (OOH) Resources, Common Objects and Targeting OOHbjects required to achieve a basic implementation of OpenDirect (OOH) 1.5.1 based on a Media Owner&#39;s existing trading capabilities and trading tools.

 ![MinimumResources](Pictures/minimum_resources.png)

+# Appendix C : OOHbject Schema variation when used in the context of Product, Availability and Line operations

 *OpenDirect 1.5.1 © 2016 Interactive Advertising Bureau, OpenDirect (OOH) 1.5.1 and OOHbjects © OutSmart and IPAO March 2020*